slimtoolkit/slim/README.md

 DockerSlim now also generates Seccomp (usable) and AppArmor (WIP) profiles for your container.

-Works with Docker 1.8, 1.9 and 1.10.
+Works with Docker 1.8, 1.9, 1.10 and 1.11.

 Note:

-You don't need Docker 1.10 to generate Seccomp profiles, but you do need it if you want to use the generated profiles.
+You don't need Docker 1.10 or above to generate Seccomp profiles, but you do need it if you want to use the generated profiles.

 ## FAQ